Advertisements

 “This (sideloading) will undermine the security of the iPhone.
 We have put forward many privacy protection initiatives in the App Store, establishing privacy labels, tracking transparency functions (App Tracking Transparency – Once Apple allows sideloading), these things will No longer exist.”

 In December 2020, Apple introduced a privacy label feature.
-Each software needs to explain to users the types of privacy data that an application may collect, and clearly identify privacy options such as “positioning” and “advertising data”.
+Each software needs to explain to users the types of privacy data that an application may collect, and identify privacy options such as “positioning” and “advertising data”.
 In February of this year, Apple added an APP tracking transparency function to the iOS14.5 system.
 It requires users to choose whether to be tracked while using the software and on the Internet.
 If you choose to require the app not to track, the developer will not be able to use the System Advertising Identifier (IDFA) to track your usage or collect your personal information.
-However, it is reported that many software have been using other methods to collect user information, and the information collected by Apple users has not decreased.
+However, it is reported that many software has been using other methods to collect user information, and the information collected by Apple users has not decreased.

 “The malware on Android is 47 times that of iOS,” Cook claims.
 “This is because we have the App Store when we design iOS, and all apps are strictly censored before going online.
 This makes many malware unable to survive on the iOS system.
 Users keep telling us how much they value the App Store, so We decided to support users,” Cook said.
 “I think most people know that privacy is important, and more and more people regard privacy as one of the most important issues of this century.”

 Since the Android system is an open platform, Android users can download apps directly on the web without going through the system software store, and malware can also “take the opportunity to enter”.
-In fact, Google is strengthening the privacy protection of Android users, hoping to reduce the tracking of users by advertisers.
+Google is strengthening the privacy protection of Android users, hoping to reduce the tracking of users by advertisers.
 In June of this year, Google told developers who tried to illegally track user information, “He will receive a bunch of zero characters instead of user information.”

 In addition to privacy, Cook also revealed Apple’s future layout.
 Cook sees augmented reality (AR) and the intersection of health and technology as areas where he sees future potential.
 He believes that AR is a technology that can improve life extensively.
 He hinted at Apple’s layout of AR hardware in the future, he said, “We first develop AR with mobile phones and iPads, and then we take a look at the situation (where are the applications)”.
 At the same time, Cook expressed that Apple has been paying attention to the health field.